Mu-Waleed/Computer-Vision/Docs/Setting up Environment.md

 cd yolov5
 ```

-install the required modules for yolov5 v4
+install the required modules for yolov5 v4.
+This will install all the required modules.

 ```
 pip install -r requirements.txt